-The No. 1 way to avoid having packages stolen is clear: Don’t buy online or via the mail.
-Instead, hark back to ye olde days of just a few years ago, when shoppers actually went to physical stores.
-But the lure of online shopping can be irresistible.
+The lure of online shopping can be irresistible.
 Whether it’s a hard-to-find book from Amazon, a hand-crafted shirt from Etsy, or that vintage copy of the Beatles’ “White Album” from eBay, there are items we can’t purchase anywhere else.

-It’s tough to completely foil porch robberies, but here’s a pack of practical ideas for stopping thieves in their tracks.
+It’s tough to completely foil porch robberies, but here is a pack of practical ideas for stopping thieves in their tracks.

 1. Have packages sent to work

 2. Use an Amazon locker — or consider Amazon Key

 Many of the packages landing on our porch come from Amazon.
 The company is working to solve the package-theft problem with various tech innovations.
-Amazon Key involves buying a kit that includes a security camera and then allowing delivery drivers to unlock your door and leave the package inside.
+Amazon Key involves buying a kit that includes a security camera and then allowing delivery drivers to unlock your door and leave packages inside.
 For various reasons — including trust and privacy issues and escape-prone pets — this isn’t an easy sell with everyone.

 Amazon Lockers are another smart option.
 They’re secure, self-service kiosks that accept delivery of your package and let you come pick it up day or night.
 In my neighborhood — in Amazon’s hometown of Seattle — there is one at a grocery store and another at a 7-Eleven.
 Search here to find your closest Amazon Locker.